zytfo/guidelines/development/sdk-development.md

 #### Creating the Transaction Schemas

-Each transaction has an Schema, it has the same type as `flatbuffer schemas` but using the `Schema` class.
+Each transaction has a Schema.
+It has the same type as `flatbuffer schemas` but using the `Schema` class.
 It's used to know where each component is located in the `flatbuffer schema` and remove the unnecessary bytes to create the optimized serialization.

 11. [AggregateTransactionSchema](https://github.com/nemtech/nem2-sdk-java/blob/master/src/main/java/io/nem/sdk/model/transaction/AggregateTransactionSchema.java).
 12. [LockFundsTransactionSchema](https://github.com/nemtech/nem2-sdk-java/blob/master/src/main/java/io/nem/sdk/model/transaction/LockFundsTransactionSchema.java).